QiKatherine/QiKatherine.github.io/content/post/building-personal-website-with-hugo.md

 Unless you want to giving version control, not only for your website, but also for the source code.
 Then you are gonna have to do some work because there are many ways to achieve.
-I personally use two branches (dev for source code, and master for /public) to manage because I prefer to keep things intact.
+I personally use two branches (dev for source code, and master for /public) to manage because I prefer to keep codes intact with non-bloat management.

 ## 6. More to do {#6-dot-more-to-do}